-One of the key communications messages was ‘music on your wrist’ as the new watches include a built-in Mp3 player with music pre-loaded and supplied by the iconic London nightclub, the Ministry of Sound.
+A key project as part of a long-standing relationship with TomTom, was to create new overarching global campaign creative around the theme of ‘music on your wrist’.
+The new range of watches include a built-in Mp3 player with music pre-loaded and supplied by the iconic London nightclub, the Ministry of Sound.

 TomTom’s new products launched into a crowded and confused sector, where technology, music and sport were all converging.
 Consumers can find the overlapping offerings hard to differentiate.